-Summer is all about ditching early bedtimes to stay up late and have a blast.
-With that in mind, we’ve rounded up a bunch of nighttime activities for kids in San Diego.
-From movie showings and sleepovers on the USS Midway to laser tag, cosmic bowling and roller skating, read on to plan a night out on the town with your kids!
+Got a resident night owl on your hands?
+We’ve rounded up a bunch of nighttime activities for kids in San Diego who like to stay up past their bedtime.
+From movie showings on the USS Midway to laser tag, cosmic bowling and roller skating, read on to plan a night out on the town with your kids!

 USS Midway Museum